 Will you experience dry eye after Laser Eye Surgery?

 As every patient and body is different, it’s difficult to say for sure if and how much dry eye you will experience following Laser Eye Surgery.
 However, as we are experts who’ve been doing this for many years, we can take a pretty damn good guess.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 To explain what happens in the eye a little further, the corneal nerves supply information to the lacrimal gland to ensure they supply a continual amount of lubrication.
 Laser Eye Surgery techniques like LASIK and PRK disrupt the corneal nerves so they can no longer supply the proper information, and so there can be a decrease in the normal amount of lubrication to the eye, leading to dry eyes.

 Over the course of the weeks, months, and years after Laser Eye Surgery, the nerves heal, and the lubrication level of the eye returns to normal.
 However, a small number of patients with pre-existing dry eyes are at risk of prolonged dry eye and more significant symptoms.
 In the rarer of cases, some patients even years after surgery have dryer eyes than they did before having Laser Eye Surgery.

-In severe dry eye cases, patients can use a punctal plug.
+In cases of severe dry eye, patients can use a punctal plug.
 A punctal plug is a plastic plug that prevents the outflow of tears from your eye to the nose.
 This device can raise the amount of lubrication in the eye, just like plugging the drain of a sink.
 A surgeon can place and remove the plastic plugs months later if required.